A new foundation of quantum decision theory: A new foundation of quantum decision theory

 \subsection{On the foundation of quantum theory in general}

-A completely new approach towards quantum foundations is proposed in Helland (2021, 2022a,b,c 2023a,b,c,2024a,b,c).
+A completely new approach towards quantum foundations is proposed in Helland (2021, 2022a,b,c 2023a,b,c,2024a,b,c, 2025a).
 The basis of this approach is an observer who is in some physical situation.
 In this situation there are theoretical variables, and certain of these variables, say $\theta, \lambda, \eta,...$ are related to the observer $C$.
 Some of the variables are \emph{accessible} to him, meaning roughly that it is, in some future, in principle possible to obtain as accurate values as he wishes on the relevant variable.
 Others are \emph{inaccessible}.
 Examples of the latter are the vector (position, momentum) of a particle at some time, or the full spin vector of a spin particle, an imagined vector whose discretized projection in the direction $a$ is the spin component in that direction.
 The terms `accessible' and `inaccessible' are primitive notions of the theory.

 The main assumption of my theory is then as follows: \emph{Related to an observer $C$ there is an inaccessible variable $\phi$ such that all accessible variables can be seen as functions of $\phi$}.
 In the two examples above one can take $\phi =$ (position, momentum) and $\phi =$ full spin vector.
 In the last example, say in the spin 1/2 case, one can model the discrete spin component $\theta^a$ in direction $a$ as $\mathrm{sign}(\mathrm{cos}(a, \phi))$.
 Giving $\phi$ a reasonable distribution here, results in a correct distribution of each $\theta^a$.
+A symmetry assumption, needed for continuous variables, is that there exists a group $K$ acting on the range of $\phi$.

 Here these variables are theoretical variables coupled to some physical situation.
 If necessary, an observed variable can be modeled as a theoretical variable plus some random error.
 Following Zwirn (2016, 2020), every description of reality must be seen from the point of view of some observer.
 Hence we can assume that the variables also exist relative to $C$.